Mohomi21/MAST_POE_FINAL/README.md

-# MAST Part 2 — A Taste With Chef Christofel
+# MAST Final Poe  — A Taste With Chef Christofel

 A lightweight React Native app for adding and viewing chef menu items.
 Users can add dishes with name, description, course and price, view the current menu, and delete items.